 I've also been involved in creating surgical tools that use radio frequency or ultrasonic energy to more easily enable surgeons to cut bodily tissue, while at the same time minimizing bleeding.

 Diving Into the Future of Digital Surgery ...

 The next wave of surgical innovation—digital surgeries—represents a giant step forward in healthcare.
-In these types of procedures, surgeons will leverage such evolving technology as powered advanced laparoscopic devices, robotics, machine learning and enhanced visualization tools.
+In these types of procedures, surgeons aspire to leverage such evolving technology as powered advanced laparoscopic devices, robotics, machine learning and enhanced visualization tools.

 In 2015, Johnson & Johnson announced the formation of Verb Surgical Inc., in collaboration with Verily Life Sciences LLC—formerly Google Life Sciences—with the goal of creating a comprehensive surgical solutions platform to advance the field of digital surgery.
 The platform combines robotics, advanced instrumentation and data analytics to enable better patient outcomes, improve patient access to minimally invasive surgery and achieve greater hospital efficiency.

 Powered advanced laparoscopic devices and robotics on this platform, for example, can offer surgeons more precision and control.